wacfwru/resources/vehicles/readme.md

 > WEBSITE QR CODE
 > Open "forms.gle" in Safari

 2. Click on the banner, which will take you to the reporting form (if it's your first time visiting the form, you will be asked to log into the UW network with your netID and password.).
-Select one of the options from the dropdown menus for the following fields
+Select one of the options from the dropdown menus for the following three fields:

 * Driver's name